Xeronaus/Cedaruke/README.md

 I will also continue to update the mod status and provide information on mod parts that are currently in development or finished.
 Right now, I'm working on the in-game contents.

 In the meantime, you can just wait and do something else.
 If you would like to contribute, please message me first.

+If you have feedbacks and/or reports, create an issue.

 # License